10 Tips to Clean, Optimize and Speed up your WordPress Site

 6. Cache your pages and posts

 Every time somebody views a post on your blog there are numerous scripts that have to be run each and every time.
 This can be very processor intensive and your web hosts won’t like you for it.
-So download WP Super Cache and use it.
-It will then only have to run a load of scripts once – then everybody else will see the cached version of the page.
-Don’t worry if you update it or somebody adds a new comment – it’s clever enough to then generate a new page.
+There are a number of free caching plugins available.
+Download one and use it.

 7. Cache your WordPress Widgets